chevcast/mongoose-simpledb/README.md

 ## Want to get rid of `ObjectId` altogether and use a simple incrementing `Number` `_id`?

-One feature that Mongoose/MongoDB lack out of the box is the ability to automatically increment a simple integer ID with each new document added to the database.
+Oe feature that Mongoose/MongoDB lack out of the box is the ability to automatically increment a simple integer ID with each new document added to the database.
 I wrote a mongoose plugin called [mongoose-auto-increment](http://github.com/Chevex/mongoose-auto-increment) that enables this functionality.
 If you explicitly declare the `_id` field on your schema as type `Number` then simpledb will automatically invoke the mongoose-auto-increment plugin for that model.

 ```javascript
 exports.schema = {